Daniel Ochoa

 (c) Christian Palm

-Daniel Ochoa, who was born in the GDR to a German mother and an Equatorial Guinean father, discovered his love of singing at the age of five in the children's radio choir in his home town of Leipzig.
-His vocal studies took him to three universities (Rostock, Leipzig, Berlin) and beyond with inspiring teachers such as Anthony Baldwin, Hans-Joachim Beyer, Matthias Goerne, Thomas Quasthoff and finally Dietrich Fischer-Dieskau.
-Each of these teachers encouraged Daniel in a unique way to humbly put his voice at the service of the music and the word - a maxim that he still strives for in every single performance.
+Born in the GDR to a German mother and an Equatorial Guinean father, Daniel Ochoa discovered his love of singing at the age of five in the children’s radio choir in his hometown of Leipzig.
+His vocal studies took him to three universities (Rostock, Leipzig, Berlin); he perfected his craft with outstanding teachers such as Anthony Baldwin, Hans-Joachim Beyer, Matthias Goerne, Thomas Quasthoff, and finally Dietrich Fischer-Dieskau.
+Each of these teachers encouraged Daniel in a unique way to humbly put his voice at the service of the music and the word – a maxim that he still strives for in every single performance.

-Over the years, Daniel Ochoa has developed a broad repertoire ranging from the Renaissance to contemporary compositions, whereby, as a Leipzig native, he feels particularly committed to the works of Johann Sebastian Bach.
-He is therefore in constant demand as a Bach interpreter with ensembles such as the Dresdner Kreuzchor, the Leipzig Thomanerchor, the Munich Bach Choir, the Balthasar Neumann Ensemble and the Gaechinger Cantorey.
+Over the years, Daniel Ochoa has developed a broad repertoire ranging from the Renaissance to contemporary compositions.
+As a Leipzig native, he feels particularly committed to the works of Johann Sebastian Bach.
+Ochoa is therefore in constant demand as a Bach interpreter with ensembles such as the Dresdner Kreuzchor, the Leipzig Thomanerchor, the Balthasar Neumann Ensemble, the Carl Philipp Emanuel Choir in Hamburg, the Gaechinger Cantorey, and the Bach Choirs in Munich, Hamburg, Zurich, Mainz, Leipzig, Flensburg, and Stuttgart.

-After initial guest engagements as Don Giovanni, Rossini-Figaro and Ottokar (Freischütz) at independent theaters (Dresden, Hamburg) and various theaters (Altenburg/Gera, Bad Lauchstädt, Flensburg), Daniel Ochoa was a member of the Vienna Volksoper ensemble from 2012 to 2017, singing roles such as Figaro and Wildschütz-Graf, Barbiere, Giovanni, Marcello (La Bohème) and the baritone role in Carmina Burana in over 20 performances.
-During this time, his collaboration with directors such as Brigitte Fassbaender, Achim Freyer, Marco Arturo Marelli and Rolando Villazón provided particularly important inspiration.
+After initial guest engagements as Don Giovanni, Rossini-Figaro, and Ottokar (Freischütz) at independent opera houses (Dresden, Hamburg) and various municipal theatres (Altenburg/Gera, Bad Lauchstädt, Flensburg), Daniel Ochoa was a member of the Vienna Volksoper ensemble from 2012 to 2017, singing roles such as Barbiere, Giovanni, the Count in Nozze di Figaro, Marcello in La Bohème, Wildschütz-Graf (Lortzing), and the baritone part in Carmina Burana in over 20 performances.
+During this time, his collaboration with directors such as Brigitte Fassbaender, Achim Freyer, Marco Arturo Marelli, and Rolando Villazón provided particularly important inspiration.

-The field of lieder has always been close to Daniel Ochoa's heart because he appreciates the challenge of captivating his audience almost exclusively with vocal means from the first to the last moment and transporting them into the miniature worlds of lieder singing.
-Repeated first appearances as a lieder singer at the Schumann House in Leipzig were soon followed by recitals at various festivals (Mendelssohn Festival, Max Reger Festival) and finally at venues such as the Leipzig Gewandhaus (Lieder eines fahrenden Gesellen) and the Hamburg State Opera (Mahler's Rückert Lieder).
-A highly acclaimed CD recording was made in 2018 of Gregor Meyer's arrangement of Schubert's "Winterreise" for baritone, piano and mixed choir.
+The field of lieder has always been close to Daniel Ochoa’s heart because he appreciates the challenge of captivating his audience almost exclusively with vocal means from the first to the last moment and transporting them into the miniature worlds of art song.
+First appearances as a lieder singer at the Schumann House in Leipzig were soon followed by recitals at various festivals (Mendelssohn Festival, Max Reger Festival) and at venues such as the Leipzig Gewandhaus (Mahler’s Lieder eines fahrenden Gesellen) and the Hamburg State Opera (Mahler's Rückert-Lieder, Brahms’s Liebeslieder Waltzes).
+In 2018, Ochoa participated in a highly acclaimed CD recording of Gregor Meyer’s arrangement of Schubert's Winterreise for baritone, piano, and mixed choir.

 Representation